zilishen/documentation/content/nms/installation/infrastructure-as-code/build-and-deploy.md

 ### Image generation

-- To get started, follow the [appropriate Packer guide for your cloud deployment](https://github.com/nginxinc/nginx-management-suite-iac/tree/main/packer#how-to-use).
+- To get started, follow the [How to use section and select the appropriate Packer guide for your cloud deployment](https://github.com/nginxinc/nginx-management-suite-iac/tree/main/packer#how-to-use).

 ---